zulip/zulip/docs/development/setup-recommended.md

 ### Step 3: Start the development environment

-If you would like to see an abbreviated version of the following instructions, please see [Quick Start for Windows](#quick-start-for-windows) or [Quick Start for macOS and Linux](#quick-start-for-macos-and-linux).

 Change into the zulip directory and tell vagrant to start the Zulip development environment with `vagrant up`: